TASagent/TASagentTwitchBotCore/README.md

 If you're using this as a twitch bot, you're going to need to make a new Twitch account for that bot.
 You also need to go to [The Twitch Dev Console](https://dev.twitch.tv/console/apps) and register an application to receive a ClientID.
 Enter any name, use `http://localhost:5000/TASagentBotAPI/OAuth/BotCode` and `http://localhost:5000/TASagentBotAPI/OAuth/BroadcasterCode` as the OAuth Redirect URLs, and choose "Chat Bot" as the category.

 You will need to forward port `9000` to the computer you intend to use get follower notifications to work, since port `9000` is used for Twitch WebSub callbacks.
 But the middleware should reject all other calls to port `9000`.

+If the project you're building uses the database, navigate to the project directory via command line.
+If the migration files already exist for it (and are up-to-date), then just run `dotnet ef database update`.
+If they do not exist yet, you'll have to create them first with `dotnet ef migrations add InitialDBCreation`, followed by `dotnet ef database update`.

 Compile and run the `BotConfigurator` program to begin setup.
 You'll be prompted for several values, and it will prepare some configuration files in your `Documents/TASagentBotDemo` directory.